foldda/charian/README.md

 - **Simple and universal**: It is ideal for data exchange between programs with evolving and dynamic data models;
 - **Minimalism and lightweight**: The API is implemented with a minimal code base (of ~800 lines), with no 3rd-party dependency;
-- **Easy to use**: Charian is "one size fits all" - it has no settings or configuration to set;
+- **Easy to use**: Charian is "one size fits all" - it has no settings or configuration;
 - **Language and system independent**: Charian-serialized objects can be exchanged cross-language and cross-platform[^2].

 [^2]: Subject to RDA encoder and parser availability for the language and the platform.

 Charian serialization allows flexible cross-program data exchange via generic data exchange methods and protocols, meaning much simpler and more efficient data communication between collaborative programs than the traditional approach of building and maintaining ad-hoc, data-model-dependent pipelines.
 Indeed, Charian is a technology that opens the door for [*universal data exchange*](https://github.com/foldda/RDA/tree/main#the-problem-to-addres).

 In this repo, Charian API is implemented in [C#](src/CSharp), [Python](src/Python), and [Java](src/Java).
 These implementations are clones of each other, meaning they share a near-identical programming design/structure/naming convention.
-Below we'll use the C# API as an example to explain Charian's concept and usage pattern.
+Below, we'll use the C# API as an example to explain Charian's concept and usage pattern.

 ## Inside the API